Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScanStatus.md

     Possible repository statuses include:

     - **Skipped**, if the repository was skipped
-    - **Pending**, if the current scan has not yet started scanning the repository
+    - **Pending**, if the current scan isn't started scanning the repository
     - **Scanning**, if the current scan is running on the repository
-    - **Finished**, if the current scan has completed running on the repository
+    - **Finished**, if the current scan finished running on the repository